kiartaariq-blog/kiartaariq-blog.github.io/content/blog/2. Quantlib Bootstrapping/quantlib_bootstrapping.md

 ## Quantlib
 <p style ="text-align: justify">
-We initiate with setting the desired date and importing the required packages.
-The date of which the bootstrap procedure begins is set with reference to the top right corner of Figure 2.
-In this case it corresponds to the settlement date which often is T + 2 of the initial date.
-Note, this is a very important step (also will deviate across platforms) of the bootstrapping procedure as it will ensure us that the maturity dates of the curve will be correct:
+We begin by setting the desired date and importing the necessary packages.
+The date at which the bootstrap procedure starts is determined with reference to the top right corner of Figure 2, In this case corresponding to the settlement date which often is T + 2 of the initial date in Sweden.
+It's important to note that this step is crucial (and may vary across trading desks) in the bootstrapping procedure, as it ensures that the maturity dates of the curve will be correct:
 </p>

 ```python